 Kids have an annoying habit of not enjoying things that are good for them.
 Vegetables.
 Bathing.
 Naps.
-But educational programming so fun they won't even know they're learning?
-We've got you.
-Here are 25 great
+But how about educational programming within

 The cool thing about

-Most nature documentaries or shows about animals and animal behavior take a reverential, awe inspired tone.
+Most nature documentaries or shows about animals and animal behavior take a reverential, awe-inspired tone.
 Not

 George is always very curious.
 And, since science is just curiosity taken to its logical conclusion, that means that this little monkey — along with his human and animal friends — winds up learning a

 lot about science, from biology and physics to simple chemistry.
 In many ways, as the show demonstrates, George’s natural curiosity mirrors that of children, with a sense of wonder, intrigue, and educational potential in fields like science, engineering, and math.
 Not to mention, the friendship dynamic between Curious George and his trusty chaperone, the Man in the Yellow Hat, is basically cuteness and wholesomeness at its peak.
 Watch Curious George , rated TV-Y, on Hulu.
 Dot

 Eight-year-old Dot loves technology, and she uses that technology to explore her world and solve problems.
 This animated series targeted at 4- to 7-year-olds looks to inspire learning and creative exploration while modeling how different technologies can be used as tools to enhance real world experiences.
 For your future engineer, this show is also a perfect way to share the message that messing up a lot and laughing along the way is perfectly fine, and it’s all part of trying to find the solution to any problem.
 Oh, and Dot’s bright blue hair and pink polka dot dress are also fantastic.